 It shouldn’t.
 Just about everything the medical-device industry says about the tax is either untrue or exaggerated.
 Lawmakers shouldn’t be so gullible, even when -- perhaps especially when -- industry lobbyists produce studies seeming to back their claims.

 Sure enough, the Advanced Medical Technology Association, or AdvaMed, financed one such study.
 It concludes the tax would push manufacturers to move offshore, causing the loss of 43,000 U.S. jobs.
-An analysis by Bloomberg Government, however, says the study’s assumptions “conflict with economic research, overstate companies’ incentives to move jobs offshore, and ignore the positive effect of new demand” created by the health-care reform law.
+An by Bloomberg Government, however, says the study’s assumptions “conflict with economic research, overstate companies’ incentives to move jobs offshore, and ignore the positive effect of new demand” created by the health-care reform law.

 The AdvaMed study cites no evidence for the job-loss claim.
 Even if it is an educated guess, it still makes no sense -- unless device makers plan to abandon the world’s most lucrative health-care market.
 The tax covers all devices sold in the U.S., no matter where they are made.
 Devices sold outside the U.S. won’t be taxed.
 The tax, then, creates exactly zero incentive to move jobs offshore.